 - Obtaining control over property or services by threat; or

-- Obtaining control over stolen property or services knowing the property or services were stolen by another.
+- Obtaining control over stolen property or services knowing another stole the property or services.

-Robbery is a violent crime that involves an underlying theft offense.
-Under Section 21-5420 of the Kansas Statutes, robbery is defined as knowingly taking property from the person or presence of another by force or by threat of bodily harm to any person.
-Robbery is prosecuted as a level 5 person felony in Kansas.
+Robbery is defined as knowingly taking property from the person or presence of another by force or by the threat of bodily harm to any person.
+Robbery is a level 5 person felony in Kansas.